 BetMGM is the online sportsbook offered by the prestigious MGM Resorts International.
 The company has paired up with Entain, an online gambling firm, to offer BetMGM to the United States.
 The online betting platform offers casino games, sports betting, and online poker.
 It has quickly become one of the most respected brands in the industry.

 BetMGM currently runs a bonus for new users that is worth $1,000.
 This bonus very well may be offered to Ontario as well.
 The $1,000 comes in the form of a risk-free bet that can be used on a myriad of different selections.
 The risk-free bet allows your first wager to be stress-free with BetMGM, as you cannot lose.

 Caesars offers one of the largest bonuses that we have seen for new users.
-That bonus is a $5,000 risk-free bet when you use promo code “LINEUPSRF”, which we project Caesars to also offer Canadian markets when the sportsbook is offered to them.
+That bonus is a $1,001 first bet match when you use promo code “LINEUPSRF”, which we project Caesars to also offer Canadian markets when the sportsbook is offered to them.